surifirstpin/biplus_documentation/docs/Dashboard.md

 ## Step 3: Dashboard Global Filters
 >(Refer the above image)

-**5.**  Click on **Apply Filters**  to add global filters and lookups.
+**5.**  Click on **Apply Filters**  to add global dashboard filters and lookups.
-This Filters are applicable on dashboard reports and it supports the following filter types string, number, date, lookup.
+This Filters are applicable on dashboard reports and it supports the following filter types string, number, date and lookup.
 - **String** For fields that contain letters or special characters.
 - **Number** For fields that contain numbers.
 - **Date** For fields that contain dates.